SAT, PSAT and ACT

 PSAT/NMSQT: The PSAT/NMSQT is the preliminary SAT/National Merit Scholarship Qualifying Test that D'Evelyn provides for all juniors in October.
 This test is payed for by our school for all juniors to take, and D'Evelyn completes the registration process for all juniors.
 The scores from this test are used to identify National Merit Scholars and award merit scholarships.
 This test will not count towards your college admission applications.
 If you have more questions about this test please contact your counselor.

 ACT: The ACT is another standardized test that is accepted by all colleges and universities in the United States.
 The state of Colorado and D'Evelyn does not provide this test for free for students.
 However, the test is offered almost every month of the year for students to take at specific locations around the state.
+The ACT also has a writing section if students choose to participate in the ACT -Writing they need to sign up for that during their online registration.
+The ACT-Writing requires students to answer 1 prompt in 40 minutes in an essay format.
 To register and pay for future ACT tests please click here.

 *Information provided by The Princeton Review

 Which test should I take?
 Click here to find out.